yellowstonegames/SquidLib/README.md

 </dependency>
 ```

-If you want to use the LibGDX code (anything in a package with "gdx" in it), you need to depend on libGDX.
+If you want to use the LibGDX code in 2.9.1 (anything in a package with "gdx" in it), you need to depend on (an earlier version of) libGDX.
 ```
 <dependency>
     <groupId>com.badlogicgames.gdx</groupId>